grab/engineering-blog/_posts/2023-07-07-zero-traffic-cost.md

 #### Potentially skewed load

-Another caveat we have observed is that the load of the brokers is directly determined by the location of the consumers.
+Another caveat we have observed is that the load on the brokers is directly determined by the location of the consumers.
 If they are not well balanced across all of the three AZs, then the load on the brokers is similarly skewed.
 At times, new brokers can be added to support an increasing load on an AZ.
 However, it is undesirable to remove any brokers from the less loaded AZs as more consumers can suddenly relocate there at any time.
-Having these additional brokers and underutilisation of existing brokers on other AZs can impact cost efficiency.
+Having these additional brokers and underutilisation of existing brokers on other AZs can also impact cost efficiency.

 <div class="post-image-section"><figure>
   <img src="/img/zero-traffic-cost/fig-5.png" alt="" style="width:70%"><figcaption align="middle">Figure 5 - Average CPU utilisation by AZ of one of our critical Kafka clusters</figcaption>